St0011/ScannerApp/README.md

 # ScannerApp

-In this application the user can scan a qr code and generate a new one.
+This Android application offers the functionality to both scan existing QR codes and generate new ones effortlessly.
-They  can also see all the saved qr codes in link form .
-All the data save on firebase.
+Users can not only create new QR codes but also access a comprehensive list of all saved codes in link form, enhancing convenience and organization.
+The application ensures secure data storage on Firebase, providing a reliable repository for all QR code-related information.
+Key Technologies: Android Studio, Firebase, Java